Service & Conduct Complaints

 Issues can arise.
 There may be concerns.
 Sometimes a conversation with the notary resolves any misunderstandings.
 This is an important first step.
 It may even feel awkward but the notary should listen and try to explain any misunderstanding.
 This is expected of all notaries.
 Often this is all that is needed.

 If you feel this is not enough, the next step is to contact:

 - The Secretary of the Notaries Society if you have instructed a notary

-- The Secretary to the Society of Scrivener Notaries if you have instructed a scrivener notary
+- The Clerk to the Worshipful Company of Scriveners if you have instructed a scrivener notary